The excluded minors for embeddability into a compact surface: Almost forests revisited

+So suppose $U'$ is infinite.
+We apply the star-comb \Lr{SC lem} to \g and $U'$.
+If it returns a $U'$-comb then option \ref{SC i} holds.
+If it returns a $U'$-star $S$, then as no vertex is $U'$-dominant by the definition of $U'$, it follows that $S$ contains a 2-star with leaves in $U'$, which means that option \ref{SC ii} holds.

-Thus we have settled the case $|D|=\infty$, and we now proceed to the case where $|D|<\infty$.
-Suppose first that $U':= U \sm \cls{N}(D)$ is finite.
-Then $D \cup U'$ is a finite set dominating $U$, i.e.\ option \ref{SC iii} holds.
-So suppose $U'$ is infinite, and consider the following two cases: \begin{itemize} \item[Case i:] No component of $G-\cls{N}(D)$ has infinite intersection with $U'$.
+\comment{ \begin{itemize} \item[Case i:] No component of $G-\cls{N}(D)$ has infinite intersection with $U'$.
 In this case we obtain a 2-star with leaves in $U$ as follows.
 For each of the infinitely many components $C_i$ of $G-\cls{N}(D)$ intersecting $U'$, let $P_i$ be a \pth{U'}{{N}(D)}\ in \G. If infinitely many of these $P_i$ terminate at a common vertex $w$ of ${N}(D)$, then their union contains the desired 2-star; indeed, since $w\not\in D$, at most finitely many of the $P_i$ terminating at $w$ comprise a single edge.
 If, on the other hand, only finitely many $P_i$ terminate at each $w\in {N}(D)$, then we can choose an infinite subset of pairwise disjoint $P_i$, extend each of them by one edge to reach $D$, and find an $s\in D$ at which infinitely many of these $P_i$ terminate.
 We thus obtain the desired 2-star, centred at $s$. \item[Case ii:] Some component $C$ of $G-\cls{N}(D)$ has infinite intersection with $U'$.
 In this case we apply the star-comb lemma to the pair $C,(U'\cap C)$.
-Since $C \cap D=\emptyset$, this yields that one of \ref{SC i}, \ref{SC ii} holds. \end{itemize} Thus in every case we have obtained one of the desired sub-structures. \end{proof}
+Since $C \cap D=\emptyset$, this yields that one of \ref{SC i}, \ref{SC ii} holds. \end{itemize} } Thus in every case we have obtained one of the desired sub-structures. \end{proof}